qpaj134679/train-departure-bell/README.md

 # train-departure-bell
-A system that automatically plays the departure bell according to the mechanical switch.
+A simple system that automatically plays the departure bell according to the mechanical switch.
+The system consists of a Windows program and an STM32 program working together.
+The STM32 program is responsible for acquiring the status of mechanical switches and sending the status to the Windows program.
+Based on user-selected routes, stations, and other information, the Windows program plays the specified background music (BGM) upon receiving data from the microcontroller.
+The Windows program is recorded on the `master` branch, while the STM32 program is on the `origin/stm32-dev` branch.